JadenMcElvey/learning-library/common/labs/sqldevweb-login/sqldevweb-login.md

 ![](./images/SQLDevWeb-2.png)

 ## Conclusion
- You are now connected to your Autonomous Database using SQL Developer Web .
+ You are now connected to your Autonomous Database using SQL Developer Web.

 ## Acknowledgements

  - **Author** - Troy Anthony, May 2020
+ - **Contributors** - Jaden McElvey, Technical Lead - Oracle LiveLabs Intern
  - **Last Updated By/Date** - Troy Anthony, May 20 2020

   See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.